rabyj/dotfiles/notes/notes.md

 dar --multi-thread 2 -c "${archive_name}" -R "${folder}"
 ```

+Note that:

-Note that dar does not accept Unix wild masks after `-g`.
+- dar does not accept Unix wild masks after `-g`.
-`-R` actually specifies the filesystem root to use (R for root and not recursive), and can be used with the restore operation too.
+- `-R` actually specifies the filesystem root to use (R for root and not recursive), and can be used with the restore operation too.
+- `--multi-thread` can be written as `-G` too.

 Always make an separate index and test integrity after creating an archive: